 In 1866, Johnson went on an unprecedented national tour promoting his executive policies, seeking to destroy his Republican opponents.
 He enlisted General William T. Sherman to go west on behalf of the United States to gain even more land and secure space for an ambitious westward expansion.
 Bison were a critical part of that plan, destroying the Bison meant destroying Native Americans.
 Sherman’s job was to use the U.S. Army to protect the transcontinental railroad and secure mining interests in territory traditionally owned and settled by Native Americans. wild Buffalo Bill Cody and George Armstrong Custer gain military reputation by killing Bison and Native Americans under Johnson's watch.

 As the conflict between the branches of government grew, Congress passed the Tenure of Office Act, restricting Johnson's ability to fire Cabinet officials.
-When he persisted in trying to dismiss Secretary of War Edwin Stanton, he was impeached by the House of Representatives, and narrowly avoided conviction in the Senate and removal from office.
-He also oversaw 38 treaties with Native American nations, including the Medicine Lodge Treaty in 1867, which relocated Southern Plains tribes to reservations far away from white settlements.
+When he tried to dismiss Secretary of War Edwin Stanton, he was impeached by the House of Representatives and narrowly avoided conviction in the Senate and removal from office.
+He oversaw 38 treaties with Native American nations, including the Medicine Lodge Treaty in 1867, which relocated Southern Plains tribes to reservations far away from white settlements.
 After failing to win the 1868 Democratic presidential nomination, Johnson left office in 1869.

 Johnson's main positive accomplishment as president was the Alaska purchase.
-Returning to Tennessee after his presidency, Johnson sought political vindication and gained it in his eyes when he was elected to the Senate again in 1875, making Johnson the only former president to serve in the Senate.
+Returning to Tennessee after his presidency, Johnson sought political vindication.
+He gained it in his eyes when he was elected to the Senate again in 1875, making Johnson the only former president to serve in the Senate.
 He died five months into his term on July 31, 1875.
 Johnson's strong opposition to federally guaranteed rights for African Americans is widely criticized.
-He is regarded by many historians as one of the worst presidents in American history.
+Many historians regard him as one of the worst presidents in American history.